mzhong99/truss-solver/README.md

 }
 ```

-This is a lot of information to walk through, so let's take this step by step.
+**This is a lot of information to walk through**, so let's take this step by step.
 First, look at the joint for `point_A`.
 Each joint has two properties:

 1. The corrdinate position of the joint
 2. A set of forces and their information on the joint.